 - Corporation - It’s like a sole proprietorship.
-While you have autonomy, you also have employees (with whom you’ll share profits).
+While you have autonomy, you also have employees (with whom you’ll share your profit margin).
 Additionally, because you have employees, you also share accountability with them.

 - Partnership - It’s an arrangement between two parties that help each other to further goals.
 The partners share everything.
 It includes income, ownership, and accountability.

 - S-Corporations - A private business that passes all tax responsibilities to shareholders.
 While it shares the income with shareholders, it benefits you and provides you with liability protection.

 - Limited liability companies (LLC) - Provides management flexibility and liability protection.
 If you need help, tap into a registered service that can walk you through the process, like Northwest.